pytorch/pytorch/docs/source/name_inference.rst

 Finally, there are fused ``add`` versions of many matmul functions. i.e., :func:`addmm` and :func:`addmv`.
-These are treated as name infererence for i.e. :func:`mm` and then running name inference for :func:`add`.
+These are treated as composing name inference for i.e. :func:`mm` and name inference for :func:`add`.

 .. _factory-doc: